BOTS: A Unified Framework for Bayesian Online Task Selection in LLM Reinforcement Finetuning: Experiments

-\textbf{Analysis and Takeaways.} The hyperparameter \(\lambda\) governs the framework's adaptivity to the non-stationary learning process.
-Our key takeaway is that \emph{task selection must be adaptive, and moderate forgetting is essential for long-term performance.} An overly long memory ($\lambda \to 0$) prevents the system from recognizing when a task has been mastered, while an overly short memory ($\lambda \to 1$) leads to unstable estimates.
-This conclusion is supported by the following observations from Figure~\ref{fig:impact_lambda} and Table~\ref{tab:impact_lambda}:
+\textbf{Analysis and Takeaways.} The hyperparameter \(\lambda\) governs (i) the adaptivity of difficulty estimation under a non-stationary learning process, and \rebuttal{(ii) the exploration–exploitation balance during task selection.} Our key takeaway is that \rebuttal{\emph{both of these aspects are crucial for strong long-term performance.}} An overly \rebuttal{small \(\lambda\)} prevents the system from adapting to the model’s improving capability, \rebuttal{whereas an overly large \(\lambda\) injects excessive randomness into task selection.} This conclusion is supported by the following observations from Figure~\ref{fig:impact_lambda} and Table~\ref{tab:impact_lambda}:

-(1) \textbf{Small \(\lambda\) struggles with mastered tasks:} Settings with small \(\lambda\) (e.g., 0.0, 0.05) exhibit a declining ETR in the mid-to-late training phase.
-This is because their long memory makes them slow to update the difficulty of tasks that the model has recently mastered (from $p<1$ to $p=1$), causing them to be wastefully selected.
+(1) \textbf{Small \(\lambda\) \rebuttal{fails to track capability improvement}.} Settings with small \(\lambda\) (e.g., 0.0, 0.05) exhibit a declining\rebuttal{, especially $<1$ Ratio}, in the mid-to-late training phase.
+This is because their \rebuttal{preference to historical evaluations} makes them slow to update the difficulty of tasks, causing \rebuttal{ineffective tasks} to be wastefully selected.
 This ultimately limits late-stage performance gains.

-(2) \textbf{Large \(\lambda\) lacks stability:} Conversely, large \(\lambda\) values (e.g., 0.5, 1.0) correspond to rapid forgetting.
-This makes the posterior estimates highly volatile and overly dependent on the most recent (and potentially noisy) observations.
-As a result, they fail to build stable beliefs about task difficulties, leading to only marginal improvements over the random baseline in the early training stages.